 Controls the pattern matcher algorithm.
-AC is the default.
+AC (Aho-Corasick) is the default.
 On supported platforms, Hyperscan is the best option.
+On commodity hardware if Hyperscan is not available the suggested setting is mpm-algo: ac-ks (Aho-Corasick Ken Steele variant) as it performs better than mpm-algo: ac

 The detection engine tries to split out separate signatures into groups so that a packet is only inspected against signatures that can actually match.
 As in large rule set this would result in way too many groups and memory usage similar groups are merged together.
 The profile setting controls how aggressive this merging is done.
-Higher is better but results in (much) higher memory usage.
+The default setting of high usually is good enough.